mozilla/fxrecord/test/README.md

 This directory contains artifacts used for testing.

-## firefox.zip

-This is a sample build artifact containing a "Firefox executable" (an empty file) used for mocking Taskcluster responses.

 ## profile.zip

 This file is a sample profile containing some files present in Firefox